cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 It addresses only integrity, not confidentiality or availability.
 It focuses on protecting objects from external threats; it assumes that internal threats are handled programmatically.
 It does not address access control management, and it doesn’t provide a way to assign or change an object’s or subject’s classification level.
-It does not prevent covert channels.
+It does not prevent convert channels.
 Because the Biba model focuses on data integrity, it is a more common choice for com- ▪